 Our clients often have questions about how sports massage can benefit them and the uses for this treatment.
 We’ve compiled some of the most common questions we get asked to help you understand what sports massage is, how it can help you and who can benefit from these techniques the most.

 What is sports massage?

-Sports massage is a method of manipulating the soft tissues around the body, focusing on muscles that are primarily used or can become injured during sport.
-Our sports massage therapists use various techniques and movements during a sports massage session, such as compression and tapotement (a rhythmic striking motion) to gliding, stretching and Swedish style massage movements.
+Sports massage is a method of manipulating the soft tissues around the body, focusing on muscles that are primarily used or can become injured during sports.
+Our sports massage therapists use various techniques and movements during a sports massage session, such as compression and tapotement (a rhythmic striking motion) to gliding, stretching and Swedish-style massage movements.
 The techniques used are designed to help enhance athletic performance and aid recovery through physical conditioning.